-6.7 The Goods will be your responsibility from the completion of delivery.
+6.7 The goods will be your responsibility once they have been dispatched.

 7.1 The provisions of this Clause 7 shall only apply if the Customer is purchasing the Goods in the course of a business.
 If you are a consumer, Clause 8 shall apply.